 That is, until now!

-Heck, if we can get even a teeny increase in organic reach, I say use hashtags liberally on Facebook!!
+Heck, if we can get even a teeny bit of increase in organic reach, I say use hashtags liberally on Facebook!!

 You may have seen a notification on Facebook like this prompting you to add hashtags to your posts to improve your reach?
 LOVE that!
 Thank you, Facebook.
-Many members of my Social Scoop Facebook group are starting to report seeing a slight increase in reach with the use of hashtags now.
+Many members of my Social Scoop Facebook group have reported seeing a slight increase in reach with the use of hashtags.

 Post privacy: who can see your posts with hashtags?